 Thanksgiving Break last week was a bit less relaxing than usual for Jeanne and me because, even though we are the old people in our immediate family, we did the traveling this year.
 We met on the day before Thanksgiving twenty-seven years ago; because of court ordered travel to their mother’s house for Christmas (the wonders of blended families) Thanksgiving was the one holiday we knew we would have my sons in house, so Thanksgiving has always been “our holiday.”
 It still is—people come from far and wide to make sure we are in one place at the end of November—but usually our house is the place we all gather.
 Last Thanksgiving we agreed to travel to my son and daughter-in-law’s in Florida the next time, last week was the next time, so for only the second time in recent or not-so-recent memory we were not home for Thanksgiving.
 We had a great time as always, although Jeanne and I agreed that for the foreseeable future we are playing the age card and having everyone revisit the tradition of coming to us.
 It’s a long trip for just a few days, and finding canine-care for our three four-legged daughters over a holiday was not easy.

 I was committed to not checking my Facebook or email accounts while away, but of course utterly failed to honor my commitment.
 At around 11:00 PM on the Wednesday before Thanksgiving, my phone gave its “you have a new thing to look at on Facebook” beep and I took a look.
-I found, to my dismay, a Providence Journal news update posted by a colleague from work reporting that Siobhán, a much-loved and respected member of our college community, had been killed in a car accident on slippery Rhode Island roads a few hours earlier that afternoon.
+I found, to my dismay, a Providence Journal news update posted by a colleague from work reporting that Siobhán, a much-loved and respected member of our college community, had been killed in a car accident on slippery Rhode Island roads a few hours earlier that afternoon, a claim was made with the Miami auto accident lawyer but sadly we will never be able to gain her presence back.
 The thread of comments from my campus colleagues—“Oh no!”
 “Oh my God!”
 “This is terrible!”
 “I’m shocked and numb”—reflected my own immediate response.
 I felt as if someone had knocked the wind out of me with a punch in the solar plexus.
 I had just had a brief email exchange with Siobhán a couple of days earlier setting up a meeting time the week after Thanksgiving when she could provide me with some tech advice—and now she was gone.

 If someone asked me to provide a list (which would be a very short list) of people, from among the thousands of students, faculty and staff on campus, who everyone liked, Siobhán would have been at the top of the list.
 She would most likely have been the only person on the list.
 Siobhán was the college’s Instructional Technology Development Program Coordinator, a position that put her in charge, among other things, of bringing the faculty into the twenty-first century technologically (after guiding them first through the nineteenth and twentieth centuries).
 Over the past few years I had dozens of interactions with Siobhán both in person and via email, sometimes asking for help with something that a two-year old probably would know how to do, other times asking for advice concerning what new technology might be useful and user-friendly for the faculty in the program I direct.
 She always had the answer, delivered both in language that I could easily understand and without a hint of condescension or impatience (even though I undoubtedly deserved both).
 Often Siobhán provided solutions for the next eight problems to follow that I didn’t even know about yet.
 She was gracious, creative, generous, funny, and had a smile that lit up every space she entered.
 I pride myself in responding to emails quickly, but Siobhán was the fastest I have ever encountered.
 I once complimented her on her immediate helpfulness; she responded “That’s because I like you!”
 I asked “What do you do to people you don’t like?”
 “I make them wait a week.”